-4.3 VHDL Code Generation
+4.2 VHDL Code Generation

-Figure 11 shows the registers of the FIR filter [Figure 7 (b)]'s one-dimensional smart buffer.
-In this figure, we assume that the memory I/O bus is 32-bit and the data width is 8-bit.
+Figure 11 shows the registers of the FIR filter [Figure 7b]'s one-dimensional smart buffer.
+In this figure, we assume that the memory I/O bus is 32 bit and the data width is 8 bit.
 In order to fully utilize memory bandwidth, we unroll the for-loop four times.
 The unrolled for-loop body has four copies of the original loop body.
 Now each iteration reads eight contiguous array elements, but the stride between two iterations is four (i = i + 4).
 The smart buffer has eight elements.
-In Figure 11, subfigures (1) through (3) show the smart buffer's status from clock cycle one through clock cycle four.
+In Figure 11, parts (1) through (3) show the smart buffer's status from clock cycle one through four.
 At cycle two, the smart buffer gets the first four data.
-At cycle three, the smart buffer collects the eight data elements needed for the current iteration and exports them to the data-path initiatively.
-Notice that also at cycle three, the left-most four elements are killed to reclaim space for word 2.
+At cycle three, the smart buffer collects the eight data elements needed for the current iteration and initiatively exports them to the data path.
+Notice also that at cycle three, the left-most four elements are killed to reclaim space for word 2.
 At cycle four, window 1 starts from the right-most four elements in the buffer.
-The ROCCC compiler generates both the registers and the logic to schedule the registers'
+The ROCCC compiler generates both the registers and the logic to schedule the registers' action.